codeforamerica/crisisresponse/README.md

 # After updating the `Gemfile`:
 docker-compose up

+# To backup the database
+./bin/backup # (generates a file in ./backup)

-# To run the server
+# To restore the database
-docker-compose up
+./bin/restore backup/FILE.psql
 ```